-After witnessing strong momentum in the convenience stores revitalization program over 2020-2022, with the stores, the Company continues to and engaging retail experience, in line with its ambitious non-fuel strategy.
-The focus remains on offering a assortment of products to our customers, including fresh food and premium coffee, bundle offers and digital channels to order and transact.
+After witnessing strong momentum in the convenience stores revitalization program over 2020-2022, with the refurbishment of 193 convenience stores, the Company continues to invest in offering customers a modern and engaging retail experience, in line with its ambitious non-fuel strategy.
+The focus remains on offering a modern environment and a better assortment of products to our customers, including fresh food and premium coffee, bundle offers and digital channels to order and transact.